All Products

 Use Fusion Acceleration

 Specifies whether to enable Fusion acceleration.
-The Fusion engine helps accelerate the processing of Spark workloads and lower the overall cost of tasks.
+The Fusion engine helps accelerate the processing of Spark workloads and lower the overall cost of jobs.
 For more information about billing, see Billing.
 For more information about the Fusion engine, see Fusion engine.

 Automatic Stop